By Joseph Walter

 After taming a wild horse and taking it for a journey across the vast land, music will begin to play (should your ride be uninterrupted).
 There's a piece for the day and the night, and both are emotionally and thematically impactful for newcomers to the series, but especially for long time players.

 No matter the time of day, after a session of prolonged riding you'll hear a frenetic piano start to play.
 This jazz-like dissonance might be a turn-off initially, but once the accompaniment comes in, it will all make sense.

 During the day, we hear a truly crushing and somber take on Zelda's Lullaby, which serves as a powerful reminder of who awaits deep in the haunted halls of the ruined Hyrule Castle.
 During nightfall, a sobering version of the famous "Hyrule Field" music from the NES takes the lullaby's place, reminding the player of what was lost 100 years ago.

 Both serve as nostalgic fulfillment at the very least, but both are also able to thematically set an atmosphere of loss that resonates through each and every location and story moment in the game.

 The piano lures us in with a beautiful, even nostalgic tune (perhaps because it's a subtle reference to the Kakariko Village theme) but before we know it, the performance takes a much darker turn.

 Thematically mirroring the events of the game, this piece conveys the sense that something is tremendously wrong in what was once a tranquil environment.

-Considering the the themes of inevitably, loss and the eventual glint of hope within the game's story, this piece has a powerful emotional impact.
+Considering the themes of inevitability, loss and the eventual glint of hope within the game's story, this piece delivers a powerful emotional impact.